 Barnsley House Hotel – sister hotel to Calcot, slightly more sophisticated with more subtle child-friendly touches, but a lovely place to stay with well behaved kids.

 Need help planning a trip to England or any other top family travel destination?
-Our Family Vacation Planning Team can help!
-Request assistance on My Trip Planner.
+Our Family Travel Advising Team can help!
+Request assistance by Connecting with a Family Travel Advisor.

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!